 Speakability Self-Help Groups are run in York by and for people with Aphasia - language-loss following stroke, head injury or other neurological condition

-York Teaching Hospital also provides useful information regarding the diabetes services in our area, latest news and events and links to useful resources including their unique patient forum.
+York Teaching NHS Foundation Trust Hospital also provides useful information regarding the diabetes services in our area, latest news and events and links to useful resources including their unique patient forum.
 This site is intended to compliment information provided directly by the diabetes teams and is for use by both patients and healthcare professionals.
-The diabetes staff at York Hospital and the Vale of York CCG have collaborated to produce this new website, which will be developed and updated regularly - please visit often!
+The diabetes staff at York Hospital and the Vale of York Clinical Commissioning Group (CCG) have collaborated to produce this new website, which will be developed and updated regularly - please visit often!

 The British Heart Foundation aims to win the fight against cardiovascular disease with a vision of a world in which people do not die prematurely or suffer from cardiovascular disease.
 Further information is available from the British Heart Foundation website

 York Coronary Support Group Trust provides support as well as exercise classes, to cardiac patients and their families following the patient’s illness and release from hospital.

 British Lung Foundation has been researching lung conditions for 30 years, help people affected by lung conditions and campaigns for positive change in the UK’s lung health.
 They offer a Breathe Easy York Support Group on a monthly basis.

 Sometimes a diagnosis of lung cancer can make you feel alone and afraid.
 Getting to know other people who have similar experiences can be helpful.
 One of the ways Roy Castle Lung Cancer Foundation try and do this is by running support groups for people with lung cancer.
 Including a group in York.

 Motor Neurone Disease (MND)